ASAP-CRN/pmdbs-bulk-rnaseq-wf/README.md

 # Notes
 ## Reference data

 [Release 46 (GRCh38.p14) on GENCODE](https://www.gencodegenes.org/human/) and the [ENCODE hg38 blacklist genes](https://github.com/Boyle-Lab/Blacklist/blob/master/lists/hg38-blacklist.v2.bed.gz) were used in this pipeline.

-The GENCODE GTF file was used to create a tx2gene dataframe in R:
+The GENCODE gene annotation file was used to create a tx2gene dataframe in R:
 ```R
 library(GenomicFeatures)